 TGah Editor: Change the paragraph below as follows (#5308):

-The AP Address field indicates Partial BSSID of the AP as described in 9.20a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs).
+The AP Address field indicates the partial BSSID of the AP as described in 9.20a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs).

 TGah Editor: Change the paragraph below as follows (#5308):

-The Non-AP STA Address field Indicates AID of the non-AP STA.
+The Non-AP STA Address field indicates the AID of the non-AP STA.